Weald: History

-In the 12th century, the Weald still extended so far that citizens of London could hunt wild bull and the boar in Hampstead.
+Domesday Book of 1086 suggests that the Weald was sparsely populated, but Peter Brandon suggests that the inhabitants and settlements may have been undercounted.
+The population of the area increased steadily between 800 and 1300, as woodland was cleared, resulting in the bocage pattern of irregularly shaped fields.
+Charters of Sele and Lewes Priories from the end of the 11th century, indicate that numerous churches had been established in the Sussex Weald.
+Similarly, the Domesday Monachorum of Christ Church Canterbury, compiled 1089–c.
+1100, suggests that Kent Weald had already been divided into parishes by the start of the 12th century.

+The origins of several Wealden settlements are reflected in their toponyms.
+Villages whose names end in —fold, were established on better drained soils by inhabitants of the Sussex Coastal Plain in the late Anglo-Saxon period.
+The suffix derives from the Old English falod, meaning an enclosure of pasture.
+These folds were occupied on a seasonal basis to graze livestock during the summer months.
+Settlements ending in —den, found in the Kentish Weald, were established on a similar basis.
+The seasonal settlements in the region are thought to have become permanently occupied by the end of the 12th century.
+By the outbreak of the Black Death in England in June 1348, most parts of the Weald were under human influence.

 In 1216 during the First Barons' War, a guerilla force of archers from the Weald, led by William of Cassingham (nicknamed Willikin of the Weald), ambushed the French occupying army led by Prince Louis near Lewes and drove them to the coast at Winchelsea.
 The timely arrival of a French fleet allowed the French forces to narrowly escape starvation.
-William was later granted a pension from the crown and made warden of the Weald in reward for his services.
+William was later granted a pension from the Crown and made warden of the Weald in reward for his services.

 The inhabitants of the Weald remained largely independent and hostile to outsiders during the next decades.
 In 1264 during the Second Barons' War, the royalist army of King Henry III of England marched through the Weald in order to force the submission of the Cinque Ports.
 Even though they were not aligned with the rebellious barons, the Weald's natives – mostly operating as archers – opposed the royalist advance, using guerrilla warfare.
 Even though they were unable to stop the army, their attacks inflicted substantial losses on the royalists.
 In retribution, King Henry ordered the execution of any Weald archers who were captured alive, for instance beheading 300 after a local shot his cook.
-The king also fined the Battle Abbey for the disloyalty of its tenants.
+The king also fined Battle Abbey for the disloyalty of its tenants.